2026 midterm elections; LATE dementia; Arizona Teacher of the Year

 More from this show

-Trump’s comments raise concerns that he may try to interfere in ways that would benefit the Republican party, which would defy the Constitution.
-These plans could possibly impact Arizona’s midterm election if it is included in those 15 states, which have not yet been named by Trump.
+President Trump’s comments raise concerns he may try to interfere in ways that would benefit the Republican party, which would defy the U.S. Constitution.
+These plans could possibly impact Arizona’s midterm election if it is included in those 15 states, which have not yet been named by President Trump.

-Also in this episode, we will hear about a new type of dementia, called LATE dementia, which is now estimated to affect about a third of people aged 85 years or older, and ten percent of those 65 and older.
-Dr. Amit Shah, a geriatrician, joined us to discuss more about this new type of dementia.
+Also in this episode, we heard about a new type of dementia, called LATE dementia, which is now estimated to affect about a third of people aged 85 years or older, and 10% of those 65 and older.
+Dr. Amit Shah, a geriatrician, joined us to discuss this new type of dementia.

-Finally, we will hear from Tiffani Jaseph, the 2026 Arizona Teacher of the Year, who joined us to discuss more about her career as a teacher and the significance of the award.
+Finally, we spoke with Tiffani Jaseph, the 2026 Arizona Teacher of the Year, who joined us to discuss her career as a teacher and the significance of the award.

 Tiffani Jaseph, Arizona Teacher of the Year 2026